 - Post-surgery treatment

-- Specific disease, such as cancer treatment
+- Specific diseases, such as cancer treatment

 - Third-party liability